Simple Fall Patterns Activity for Preschoolers

 With items you can find around the house or at your local dollar store, set your kids up with this simple hands-on fall patterns preschool activity.

-Learning patterns at an early age builds predicting, observation and analyzing skills.
-Simple patterns are fun for kids to complete and build a strong foundation for more advanced mathematical thinking.
+Learning patterns early builds predicting, observation, and analyzing skills.
+This simple fall patterns activity for preschoolers is fun for little ones to complete and develop a strong foundation for more advanced mathematical thinking.

-The best thing about this activity is that it is really versatile and can be done with lots of things you already have around the house!
+The best thing about this activity is its versatility, allowing you to use many items you already have around the house!

 You could use: